-- If you want to beat the tourist rush and get discounted accommodations, visit Ladakh in late April or May when the weather is starting to warm up and businesses are beginning to re-open.
+If you want to beat the tourist rush and get discounted accommodations, visit Ladakh in late April or May when the weather is starting to warm up and businesses are beginning to re-open.
 If you want to see plenty of snow but experience warmer weather, and don't mind the crowds, visit Ladakh during June or July.
 Alternatively, the bursts of colorful leaves on trees make mid-September until mid-October picturesque.
 Temperatures start dropping and the tourist season is over, so it's much quieter.

 Getting to Ladakh

-Flights to Leh (the erstwhile royal capital of Ladakh) operate all year round.
+Flights to Leh, the erstwhile royal capital of Ladakh, operate all year round.
 Roads within Ladakh are also open throughout the year.
 However, the passes leading into Ladakh are buried under snow during the colder months.

-Therefore, if you wish to drive (the scenery is spectacular and it helps with acclimatization, although the two day journey is long and grueling), the time of year will be an important consideration.
+Therefore, if you wish to drive (the scenery is spectacular and it helps with acclimatization, although the two-day journey is long and grueling), the time of year will be an important consideration.

 There are two roads to Ladakh: